-We also offer a developmental care program, as well as the St. Joseph’s Donor Milk Program where we work with Prolacta Bioscience.
+We also offer a developmental care program known as the high-risk follow up clinic, which allows us to track certain patients after they have been discharged from the NICU.
+In addition, we have the St. Joseph’s Donor Milk Program where we work with Prolacta Bioscience.
 Prolacta produces specialty nutritional formulas made exclusively from human milk for critically ill premature infants.

-We know that this is a frightening time, and that it can become overwhelming.
 We encourage you to ask questions about anything you don’t understand.
-Our doctors and nurses will explain what’s happening with your baby.
+Our doctors and nurses are always willing and able to answer.